Jaimilit/beyond-the-barbell/README.md

 # UX

 The purpose of the website is to be able to give users an opportunity to explore what is available at this particular gym.
 Whether it's products or memberships, the goal is for the user to be able to browse through the site easy.
-The user should be able to pruchase items easily, subscribe, contact us, and sign up for competitions to be part of the CrossFit commimnity.
+The user should be able to purchase items easily, subscribe, contact us, and sign up for competitions to be part of the CrossFit community.

 User stories